By the end of this section, you will be able to:

 - Describe different types of investments like foreign direct investments (FDI), portfolio investments, and hedging

-- Explain how the appreciating or depreciating of currency affects exchange rates
+- Explain how appreciating or depreciating currency affects exchange rates

 - Identify who benefits from a stronger currency and benefits from a weaker currency

 Most countries have different currencies, but not all.
-Sometimes small economies use the currency of an economically larger neighbor.
+Sometimes small economies use an economically larger neighbor's currency.
 For example, Ecuador, El Salvador, and Panama have decided to dollarize—that is, to use the U.S. dollar as their currency.
 Sometimes nations share a common currency.
-A large-scale example of a common currency is the decision by 17 European nations—including some very large economies such as France, Germany, and Italy—to replace their former currencies with the euro.
-With these exceptions duly noted, most of the international economy takes place in a situation of multiple national currencies in which both people and firms need to convert from one currency to another when selling, buying, hiring, borrowing, traveling, or investing across national borders.
-The market in which people or firms use one currency to purchase another currency is called the foreign exchange market.
+A large-scale example of a common currency is the decision by 17 European nations—including some very large economies such as France, Germany, and Italy—to replace their former currencies with the euro at the start of 1999.
+With these exceptions, most of the international economy takes place in a situation of multiple national currencies in which both people and firms need to convert from one currency to another when selling, buying, hiring, borrowing, traveling, or investing across national borders.
+We call the market in which people or firms use one currency to purchase another currency the foreign exchange market.

 You have encountered the basic concept of exchange rates in earlier chapters.
-In The International Trade and Capital Flows, for example, we discussed how exchange rates are used to compare GDP statistics from countries where GDP is measured in different currencies.
+In The International Trade and Capital Flows, for example, we discussed how economists use exchange rates to compare GDP statistics from countries where they measure GDP in different currencies.
 These earlier examples, however, took the actual exchange rate as given, as if it were a fact of nature.
 In reality, the exchange rate is a price—the price of one currency expressed in terms of units of another currency.
 The key framework for analyzing prices, whether in this course, any other economics course, in public policy, or business examples, is the operation of supply and demand in markets.

 The Extraordinary Size of the Foreign Exchange Markets

+If you travel to a foreign country that uses a different currency, you will undoubtedly need to make a trip to a bank or foreign currency office to exchange whatever currency you’re holding for that country’s currency.
+Even though this is a simple transaction, it is part of a very large market.
 The quantities traded in foreign exchange markets are breathtaking.
-A survey done in April, 2013 by the Bank of International Settlements, an international organization for banks and the financial industry, found that $5.3 trillion per day was traded on foreign exchange markets, which makes the foreign exchange market the largest market in the world economy.
-In contrast, 2013 U.S. real GDP was $15.8 trillion per year.
+A 2019 Bank of International Settlements survey found that $5.3 trillion per day was traded on foreign exchange markets, which makes the foreign exchange market the largest market in the world economy.
+In contrast, 2019 U.S. real GDP was $21.4 trillion per year.

 Table 16.1 shows the currencies most commonly traded on foreign exchange markets.
-The foreign exchange market is dominated by the U.S. dollar, the currencies used by nations in Western Europe (the euro, the British pound, and the Australian dollar), and the Japanese yen.
+The U.S. dollar dominates the foreign exchange market, being on one side of 88.3% of all foreign exchange transactions.
+The U.S. dollar is followed by the euro, the British pound, the Australian dollar, and the Japanese yen.

 |Currency||% Daily Share|